-If a parent wishes to change their child's number of funded hours at your setting after the head count date, you must ask them to fill in a change of hours request form (you keep this form).
+If a parent wishes to change their child's number of funded hours at your setting, you must ask them to fill in a change of hours request form (you keep this form).
 You can download these forms from www.surreycc.gov.uk/fundedearlyeducation.
 You will then amend the hours in the Early Education Portal.